janealsh/jalshihabi/content/project/cartoon/index.md

 ---
-title: Cartoon Face Generator
+title: My first project
-summary: Write about your project here...
+summary: Not sure what it will be yet.
 tags:
   - CV
 date: 2022-01-01